dalnefre/FPGA/tutorial/counter/README.md

 As our designs get more complex, we will want to break them into more managable (and potentially re-usable) pieces.
-Although our design is still quite simple, we can clearly separate the _counter_ logic from the _test bench_ that drives it.
+Although this design is still quite simple, we can clearly separate the _counter_ logic from the _test bench_ that drives it.
 This will be a common pattern,